neosun100/gpu-container-monitor/README.md

   - Start, stop, pause, and restart containers
   - View container status with color-coded indicators
   - See which GPU each container is using
+  - Automatic detection of containers with `NVIDIA_VISIBLE_DEVICES=all`

 - 🎨 **Beautiful UI** - Modern, responsive web interface
   - Gradient color themes
-  - Real-time updates (1s/3s/5s/10s intervals)
+  - Real-time updates (1s/3s/5s/10s intervals, default: 1s)
+  - Live clock display to verify page responsiveness
   - Status legend for quick reference
   - Mobile-friendly design